 DKT provides safe, affordable, and effective family planning products and services — in some cases with dramatic impact.
-DKT provides 36% all modern family planning methods in Ethiopia, 31% in the Philippines, 23% in the Democratic Republic of Congo, 18% in Indonesia and 11% in Mozambique.
+DKT provides 54% all modern family planning methods in Ethiopia, 33% in Ghana, 29% in the Philippines, 28% in the Democratic Republic of Congo and 20% in Indonesia (2015 data).

 DKT places a major emphasis on educating and empowering groups with particular needs, such as poor women, marginalized and vulnerable populations, adolescent girls, and youth, so that they can fully understand and capitalize on their available reproductive health options.